pwrstudio/txtblock/whitepaper.md

     X:3ac225168df54212a25c1c01fd35bebfea408fdac2e31ddd6f80a4bbf9a5f1cb

 In the end the information will need to pass verification of the catalogue, so the storage points do not have to be trusted, as long as redundancy is achived.

-##### Metadata

-A header containing metadata is added to the content, affecting the hash/fingerprint and therefore subject to the same tamper resistance as the main content.
-We will use a simple key-value system such as the one outlined in [MultiMarkdown], with a few standard (but not obligatory) keys and the possibility of adding your own.

-##### Pseudonymity

-While an author can be specified in the metadata, this is not obligatory.
-This enables pseudonymous publication – to the extent that measures are taken to maintain this pseudonymity through all the layers of the system.
-On the other hand there would also be the option of connecting it to more authoritative personal identity systems by adding custom fields to the metadata header.

 ### Client